lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 lithosphere.
 Alternatively, if the lithosphere was weak too, what stopped it from falling apart while it cooled and 'hardened' ?

+## New views

 Recent models of the very early Earth showed that the planet could have been cooling rapidly by heat-pipe volcanism (just like Jupiter's moon Io).
 Massive volcanism is enough to prevent plate tectonics from switching on, but when the Earth does cool down enough for the eruptions to slow, a catastrophic transition begins.
-Short, violent pulses of lithospheric foundering and overturn occur before steady plate motions take over.
+Short, violent pulses of lithospheric foundering and overturn occur before steady plate motions take over (e.g. see Moore & Webb, 2014, Rozel et al. 2017)

-Beall and colleagues studied what happens to the strong and buoyant remnants of the heat-pipe lid during these early-Earth hiccups.
-They found that they became large islands of thick, buckled and very strong lithosphere - exactly like cratons.
+We modeled what happens to the strong and buoyant material of the heat-pipe lid during these early-Earth overturn events.
+We found that the lid was crumpled up into large islands of thick, buckled and very strong lithosphere by the overturn of the cold, thick, stagnant boundary layer.
 Once the model Earth settled down to a more sedate form of steadily moving plates, the stresses never reached a level that could deform these remnants of the pre-plate-tectonic state.

 <figure >
 	<a href="/images/posts/CratonStability/CratonFormationMovie.mov"><img src="/images/posts/CratonStability/CratonFormationMovieFrames.png"></a>